Plant Light Basics : Our Detailed Guide

 Looking for the right grow lights?
-If so, you’ve probably read a few articles and gone through several reviews, and now you feel more confused than ever.
-In this article we try to help simplify your decision, and guide you in deciding on the right light for your project.
+If so, you’ve probably read a few articles and gone through several reviews.
+And now you feel more confused than ever.
+In this article we try to help simplify your decision.
+And guide you in deciding on the right light for your project by understanding plant light basics.
 To do this we will give you some info on your options and then try to give you the best option for the size project you are planning.
-If you are a bottom line type of person and don’t want to do all the reading, then know we STRONGLY recommend you use LED grow lights for your plants, and you can pick the right one from the stack rankings on our home page.
-On the other hand if you want the info so you can make your own informed decision, read on….
+If you are a bottom line type of person and don’t want to do all the reading.
+Then know we STRONGLY recommend you use LED grow lights for your plants.
+And you can pick the right one from the stack rankings on our home page.
+On the other hand, if you want the info so you can make your own informed decision, read on….

 Fluorescent was a popular choice for growing plant indoors when they first came out and there are special application florescent bulbs that still give great lighting.
 However, its short bulb life and limited spectrum for the wattage has resulted in a dramatic decline in florescent except for special blooming applications.

 Fluorescents have luminous efficacy that range up to 90 lm/W and have color temperatures ranging from 2,700K to 10,000K, which does not compare well with the other options currently available.

 As mentioned earlier, a significant disadvantage of fluorescent that sets it way behind its competitors is a short bulb lifespan, less than 20,000 hours.
 Also, the light has gone bad before the bulb shows any sign of aging, so often your plants have suffered for weeks before you realize the bulbs are bad.
 Unless you are inheriting a free, new florescent system, don’t take the chance.
 Florescent special application bulbs are still used to assist in seedling and blooming and that is the place to apply them.